March 2021 | Book Discussion: No Hard Feelings: The Secret Power of Embracing Emotions

-Wednesday Webinars | Fall 2020
+Wednesday Webinars | Spring 2021

 Learn with Life After Wake in our Wednesday Webinar series!
-Throughout the fall, we’re offering 30-minute webinars to help you cope, grow, learn, and connect.
+Throughout the spring, we’re offering 30-minute webinars to help you cope, grow, learn, and connect.
 Register for one or all of the webinars, with all descriptions outlined below!
 We’ll record each presentation, so even if you can’t join live, you’ll have a chance to watch the content at another time.

 Open Enrollment | JUMPSTART: A Job Search Strategy Prep Course

 Between endless online applications and emails to networking contacts, the job search can feel like a shot in the dark.
 But it doesn’t have to be!
 There are effective tools and strategies known to increase success, and in this self-paced online prep course, we’ll break down what you need to know for your next job search.
 At the end of this prep course, you will have clarity on your job search target, a refreshed resume and LinkedIn profile, greater understanding of the strength of your network, and a plan for what’s next.
 This open enrollment prep course is entirely self-paced.
 You’ll have access to all the materials and we won’t remove you from the course after you finish.

 Are you currently searching for your next job?
 Whether you’ve lost employment because of COVID-19 or you’re trying to plan your next career move, the job search process feels different right now.
 If you’re struggling to apply to jobs or network within your industry, this group is for you.
 Alongside a group of fellow Deacs, this group will provide support and accountability for alumni who are on the hunt for their next role.
 It’s a space to share your progress on your goals, get feedback from a career coach, exchange ideas about tools and strategies that are working, and build resilience during this emotionally tumultuous and occasionally discouraging process.
 We will meet online from 4-5pm EST on the third Thursday of the month.